hamzeen/smsP5/README.md

 ## smsP5 ##
-A processing library to send and recieve short messages (SMS).
-This library wraps around SMSLib to provide a simple API for Processing users to send and receive short messages from Processing.
+A processing library to send/recieve short messages (SMS).
+This library wraps around SMSLib to provide a simple API for Processing users.
 Below is a screen from one of the examples which comes as part of the library.

 ![alt text](https://github.com/hamzeen/smsP5/raw/master/receive_screen.jpg "A screen from an example")